 The judging panel is led by Chairmen Alain Roux and Michel Roux Jr, with Vice-Chairman Brian Turner.
 The rest of the panel consists of some of Britain’s most respected chefs, including three former winners.
 See the judges page.
 Each year since 2016, we have been joined by an Honorary President of Judges for the National Final; a role fulfilled by Pierre Gagnaire in 2016; Anne-Sophie Pic in 2017; Michel Guérard in 2018; Peter Gilmore in 2019 and for 2021 Björn Frantzén.

-To ensure complete fairness, the first round is judged blind and the chefs’ names, ages, establishments and genders are hidden from the judges, and the application is judged on merit alone.
+To ensure complete fairness, the recipe application is judged completely anonymously, this means that chefs’ names, ages, establishments and genders and all other information are hidden from the judges.
+This allows the application to be judged on merit alone.
 The ratio of female to male applicants tends to be in line with the 17% female chefs working in the industry and while many female chefs have progressed to the finals, only one has so far scooped the prize.
-If you know a talented female chef you think should enter the Roux Scholarship, please encourage them to enter – with more applications from women, there is more chance they will win.
+We are keen to address this, and on 13th October we hosted a Round Table discussion with some of the best leaders in the UK hospitality industry.
+From this, we have created a list of actions and ideas which will be implemented from the 2023 competition onwards.
+But we need your help: if you know a talented female chef (or indeed any gender, background or demographic) and you think should enter the Roux Scholarship, please encourage them to enter – with more applications from women, there is more chance they will win.
 As our judge Clare Smyth said in her speech at the World’s 50 Best Restaurants 2018: “Lots of women are coming into the industry and we need to support them to get to the top… when they do that, they’ll break the mould and we won’t need to talk about gender any more.”

 We are grateful that a number of dedicated companies from across the hospitality and catering industry support the competition financially.
 They are carefully chosen, and many have been sponsors for a number of years.
 For more information on becoming a sponsor, see sponsors page.